‘This Is Us’ Fans React To Randall’s Shocking Behavior During Showdown With Rebecca

 This Is Us fans are reeling after the most recent episode of the NBC drama showed a new side of Randall (Sterling K. Brown).

-In a scene that stunned some viewers, present-day Randall (Sterling K. Brown) used his status as the “good son” as a way to pressure his mom Rebecca (Mandy Moore) to agree to enroll in a nine-month Alzheimer’s clinical trial in St. Louis.
-The move was shocking because Rebecca had already made it clear that she wanted to spend the time she still has at home with her family, but she ultimately succumbed to Randall’s pressure.
+In a scene that stunned some viewers, present-day Randall (Sterling K. Brown) used his status as the “good son” as a way to pressure his mom, Rebecca (Mandy Moore), to agree to enroll in a nine-month Alzheimer’s clinical trial in St. Louis.
+The move was shocking because Rebecca had already made it clear that she wanted to spend the time she still has at home with her family.
+But Rebecca ultimately succumbed to Randall’s pressure after he reminded her that she kept his biological dad, William (Ron Cephas Jones), from him after meeting him decades earlier.

-During a therapy session with Dr. Leigh (Pamela Adlon), Randall explained that he already lost three parents (his father Jack and biological parents, William and Laurel), so he refused to just sit by and let his only living parent, Rebecca, just slip away because he knows it would “break” him.
+During a therapy session with Dr. Leigh (Pamela Adlon), Randall explained that he already lost three parents — his father Jack, and biological parents, William and Laurel.
+Therefore, he refused to just sit by and let his only living parent, Rebecca, slip away because he knows it would “break” him.
 But fans of the NBC drama did not agree with Randall’s tactics.

 In comments to a photo on the official This Is Us Instagram page, fans expressed anger at Randall for pressuring his mother into doing something she didn’t want to do.